mikehaertl/yii2-apidoc-vim/README.md

 expressions.
 So any backslash would indicate the start of a search pattern and you would have to type e.g. `yii\\base\\Controller`.
 Autocomplete wouldn't work very well either.

 ## How to create the doc files

+> **Note:** This is only required if want to build your own flavour of the help files.

 Start in an empty directory and install the `yii2-apidoc-vim` package via composer: